- Education and Science

 Brown and Beige Fat for Reducing Obesity and Type 2 Diabetes

 Researchers have discovered that slender people have more brown fat than overweight people.
-Increasing the amount of brown and beige fat in a person or stimulating the activity of the brown or beige fat cells that are already present might be a way to reduce obesity and type 2 diabetes.
-Obesity is a risk factor for heart disease, high blood pressure and some types of cancer as well as diabetes.
+Increasing the amount or activity of brown and beige fat might be a way to reduce obesity and type 2 diabetes.
+Obesity is a risk factor for heart disease, high blood pressure, and some types of cancer as well as diabetes.

 Scientists warn us that finding a safe way to increase brown or beige fat activity is unlikely to be a perfect solution for a weight problem.
 We will probably still need to follow a healthy diet and lifestyle in order to lose an adequate amount of weight.